 Today is a very special day for me.
-It is what would be my mother's 85th birthday.
+This is what would be my mother's 85th birthday.
 I thought I would share something that she loved to bake that is very dear to my heart.
 It is called Pulla.

-My mother came from Finland, a beautiful country both modern and old world.
+My mother came from Finland, a beautiful country both modern and old.
 The countryside is filled with tall, white trunked birch trees, red houses, saunas and many many lakes.
 Three quarters of the country is still covered by forest and there over 100,000 lakes.
 In summer the sun barely sets.
 The days are long and bright and it is as if the air is effervescent and charged with some sort of current.
 Northern Finland, the area known as Lapland is called "the land of the midnight sun"... and is home to reindeer.

 Here she is, happy as a clam, sitting on her sister's steps in her home town of Sounjenjoki, Finland during our last visit there.